ingeniousblueprints6-dotcom/https-github.com-ingeniousblueprints6-dotcom-JROS-TOE-NP-Solver/README.md

 print(result)
 patent pending
 cff-version: 1.2.0
-message: "If you use this software, please cite the following:"
+message: " you have don't use my this software for commercial or educational only read, please cite the following:"
 authors:
   - family-names: Chowrasiya
     given-names: Jayram